-(I) New accounting standards not yet adopted
+(m) New standards and interpretations not yet adopted

-Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2017 reporting period and have not been early adopted by the Fund.
-The directors' assessment of the impact of these new standards and interpretations (to the extent relevant to the Fund) is set out below:
+A number of new accounting standards, amendments to standards and interpretations have recently been issued or amended but are not yet effective for the 30 June 2019 reporting period and have not been early adopted in preparing these financial statements.
+The directors' assessment of these new accounting standards and interpretations (to the extent relevant to the Fund) is that they are not expected to have a material effect on future financial statements of the Fund.